DaniGuardiola/rpc-anywhere/README.md

 ---

-RPC Anywhere lets you create RPCs in **any** context, as long as you can provide the transport layer.
+RPC Anywhere lets you create RPCs in **any** context, as long as a transport layer is provided.
 In other words: a way for messages to get from point A to point B and vice-versa.

-It also ships with a few transports out of the box for common use cases.
+It also ships with a few transports: iframes, Electron, browser extensions, service workers...

 <details>
 <summary><b>What is an RPC?</b></summary>